 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-When sent to an AP, the IRM Status field is not present.
+When sent to an AP or AP MLD, the IRM Status field is not present.

-When sent from an AP, the IRM Status field contains one of the values shown in Table 9-415b (IRM Status
+When sent from an AP or AP MLD, the IRM Status field contains one of the values shown in Table 9-415b (IRM Status

 field values)